joycesim/joycesim.github.io/GroupVision/index.md

 You will be an author on a published paper if you have provided a substantial portion of the intellectual and physical work involved, and have completed your portion of the work satisfactorily.
 This involves participation both in the writing and the research work involved.
 You will be first-author if you contributed the majority of the intellectual effort and completed the project, including the writing.
 Academics often get attached to ‘this is my idea’ and people have imperfect memories so we encourage an open dialogue about who contributed to an idea being born, developed and brought to fruition.

+### e) Individual Development Plan (IDP)

+An Individual Development Plan (IDP) is essentially a roadmap that helps you pinpoint your existing strengths and the ones you aspire to cultivate in the coming semester or years.
+When you collaborate with Joyce, you'll complete an initial IDP, and then make periodic revisions as needed.
+This document serves as a valuable tool for reflection, allowing you to define your objectives and effectively communicate them to Joyce for ongoing support and follow-up.
+It encourages a structured and thoughtful approach to personal and professional growth.

 ## FINAL THOUGHTS